 I know I shouldn’t be so soft, worrying about hurting the “extra” seedlings.
 But what can I say?
 They become like your little babies.

 3. Seed Starting Mix

 I start almost all my seeds with a seed starting mix – I use all different brands – Jiffy, Miracle Grow, Organic blends.
+The Black Gold brand is my favorite, but I can’t always find it locally.
 In a pinch, I’ve also used an indoor growing mix, but that’s not ideal.

 The reason for using the seed starting formula is the regular potting mixes normally have fertilizer added.
 This type of potting mix is designed for older seedlings.
 And adding fertilizer into the growing process too early can burn the roots of your young seedlings.